-Telephone: (302) 831-8415; Fax: (302) 831-8243 For more information, please visit the department web site at www.udel.edu/ArtHistory
+Telephone: (302) 831-8415; Fax: (302) 831-8243

+For more information, please visit the department web site at www.udel.edu/ArtHistory

 The department offers programs leading to the degrees of Master of Arts and Doctor of Philosophy.
 The department offers studies in the history of art from ancient to modern times, with special strength on the graduate level in American art and in European art from the Renaissance through the modern eras.
 Cooperative arrangements with Bryn Mawr College and the University of Pennsylvania permit students to take courses at both institutions.
 Other arrangements with various institutions enable students to work with original objects and documents and to arrange, under faculty and museum staff supervision, exhibitions on a variety of subjects.
 The University Gallery, located on the campus, has a collection of about 6,000 objects for teaching and student research as well as providing opportunities for organization of exhibitions.
-The collections of Gertrude K sebier photographs and Abraham Walkowitz paintings and drawings, e.g., are the largest in existence.
-The University Gallery has received the Paul R. Jones Collection of African American Art, the Frederick and Lucy S. Herman Native American Art Collection, and the Mabel and Harley McKeague Alaskan Inuit Collection.
+The collections of Gertrude Käsebier photographs and Abraham Walkowitz paintings and drawings, e.g., are the largest in existence.
 Periodically, art history graduate seminars have contributed to the research for, and organization of, exhibitions at such museums as the Metropolitan Museum of Art, the Whitney Museum of American Art, the Hirshhorn Museum and Sculpture Garden, the Delaware Art Museum, and the Pennsylvania Academy of the Fine Arts, as well as the University Gallery.

-Resources of the department include an extensive slide collection, the Decimal Index of the Art of the Netherlands, the "Illustrated Bartsch, and the Wayne Andrews photographic archive of American architecture, a cumulative index of dissertations and theses in American art.
+Resources of the department include an extensive slide collection, the Decimal Index of the Art of the Netherlands, the "Illustrated Bartsch," and the Wayne Andrews photographic archive of American architecture, a cumulative index of dissertations and theses in American art.
 The University Library includes the Esther I. Schwartz Collection in the American Decorative Arts and special collections of books on museology and the conservation of works of art, as well as the George M.A.
 Hanfmann Professional Library of Ancient Art, the E.P.
 Richardson Library, and the Lloyd and Edith Havens Goodrich-Albert Pinkham Ryder Archive.
 There is also a collection of books and ephemera on Italian Futurism.